igorski/zJS-lib/README.md

 ## utils/*

-Convenience utilities to do String manipulations, Array operations, etc.
+Convenience utilities to do String manipulations, Array operations, etc. Look into the files to see what functions they hold.
+Note these utilities are not the be-all and end-all in String/Array operations, but rather some common re-used logic in the library.

 ## loaders/*

 Stripped-down loaders functions to integrate external content into your application.
+Likely to be updated with more features in the near future.